timothy-fraser/v-spells-nand-use-case/README.txt

 Contents of this distribution:

 README.txt         - this file.

-manual.pdf - the user manual for this distro.
+manual/manual.html - the user manual for this distro.
 Start here.

-LICENSE    - the open source license for this distro and its docs.
+LICENSE            - the open source license for this distro and its
+                     docs.

-Bugs       - a database of bugs for the last month of work on the test
+Bugs               - a database of bugs for the last month of work on
-             rig.
+                     the test rig.
 Fixed bugs are in Bugs/Fixed.
-Open bugs are in Bugs/High, Bugs/Medium, and Bugs/Low, organized by
+                     Open bugs are in Bugs/High, Bugs/Medium, and Bugs/Low, organized by priority.
-             priority.

-Makefile   - Makefile for building the test rig and its test programs.
+Makefile           - Makefile for building the test rig and its test
+                     programs.

-device, driver, framework, tester, main - these directories hold the source for each of the test rig's components.
+device, driver, framework, tester, main - these directories hold the
+                     source for each of the test rig's components.